jsfix-ci/saltpack/README.md

 Builds a decrypt stream that attempts to decrypt packets produced by an `Encrypt` stream.

-Expects raw, unarmoured binary (no baseX, etc.).
+Expects _decoded messagepack_ items from the `Encrypt` stream output.

+Ideally the messagepack decoding would be handled internally to the `Decrypt` stream but there is a mismatch between the official messagepack stream handling (based on async iterators) and native node streams (e.g. reading a file).

-`Decrypt` has only one argument, the 32 byte `Uint8Array` recipient public key.
+`Decrypt` has only one argument, the recipient public and private key pair.

 Any failure to verify, read or decrypt any packet _immediately_ destroys the stream, so make sure to implement error handling.